Skip to main content

 Alert system performance should be measured explicitly using metrics including false positive rate (what percentage of alerts prove to be non-incidents), mean time to detect (how quickly are genuine incidents identified), mean time to respond (how quickly are confirmed incidents acted upon), and alert coverage (are there incident types that aren't generating alerts?).

-WatchWard's platform achieves a false positive rate below 6% — meaning more than 94% of alerts represent genuine security events worth investigating.
-This is achieved through multi-layer AI filtering that combines sensor data, behavioral context, historical patterns, and environmental factors into a composite threat score for each alert.
+A well-designed platform built along these lines could aim for a very low false positive rate, so that the large majority of alerts represent genuine security events worth investigating.
+That kind of accuracy would depend on multi-layer AI filtering that combines sensor data, behavioral context, historical patterns, and environmental factors into a composite threat score for each alert.